Rivera 1st unanimous HOF pick; Doc, Edgar, Mussina also in

 Mussina was a steady right-hander for the Yankees and Baltimore Orioles who went 270-153 with 2,813 strikeouts over 18 seasons.
 He received 76.7 percent, getting seven more votes than the 319 required for election.

 Barry Bonds and Roger Clemens made gains but again fell short in their seventh times on the ballot.
-Bonds got 59.1 percent and Clemens 59.5.
+Bonds got 59.1 percent and Clemens 59.5, their cases muddied by steroid accusations.

 Rivera grew up in Panama the son of a fisherman.
 He signed with New York in 1990, debuted in the majors as a 25-year-old in 1995 and a year later emerged as one of the game's best relievers.
-Along with a core including Derek Jeter, Andy Pettitte and Jorge Posada, Rivera helped the Yankees win four World Series from 1996-2000 and another in 2009.
+Part of a core that included Derek Jeter, Andy Pettitte and Jorge Posada, Rivera helped the Yankees win four World Series from 1996-2000 and another in 2009.

-"Hall of Fame teammate.
-Hall of Fame person," Jeter said in a statement.
+"The scouting report was the same every time," Jeter wrote at The Players' Tribune.
+"Mo knew he was going to throw that cutter.
+The guy at the plate knew he was going to throw that cutter.
+Fifty thousand plus at Yankee Stadium knew he was going to throw that cutter.
+And it wouldn't matter."

 "Wearing No. 42, representing Jackie Robinson, I assume he was the first No. 42 elected," Rivera said.
 "To be the last No. 42 elected to the Hall of Fame, and unanimously, is amazing."

+Like all the bats he sawed off with that dastardly cutter, Rivera shattered an 83-year-old standard with his selection.
+Ruth, Young and the game's other early stars fell short of unanimous election in the first ballot in 1936 because of a backlog of worthy candidates.
+With the bar set so high, some writers began leaving worthy first-year players off their ballots.

-Bill Ballou of The Telegram & Gazette in Worcester, Massachusetts, wrote in November that because he didn't plan to vote for Rivera, he wouldn't submit a ballot.
+Bill Ballou of The Telegram & Gazette in Worcester, Massachusetts, wrote in November that he wouldn't vote for Rivera because he didn't think closers belonged in the Hall.
+Instead of robbing Rivera of unanimous status, though, Ballou planned to not send a ballot at all.
 Ballou announced Tuesday he had changed his mind and sent a ballot that included Rivera.

 Rivera and Smith will be the seventh and eighth relievers in the Hall, joining Hoyt Wilhelm (1985), Rollie Fingers (1992), Dennis Eckersley (2004), Bruce Sutter (2006), Rich Gossage (2008) and Trevor Hoffman (2018).